negrifelipe/ServerStatusBot/README.md

 The servers there are from unturned and there are really go if you want you can join and play with your friends

+# Issues
+If the bot has any issue or you want to improve the bot just create a pull request and if all is okey and working it will be acepted

+# Contributing
+Fell free to contribute, create pull request and if all is okey and working it will be acepted

 # Tools
 For this project i used discord.js and official node.js module for interacting with the discord API and gamedig for getting all the game server info